KhoatHo/paper/paper.md

 >>>>>>> simulations

 # Author
- ho trong khoat
+ ho trong khoat, University of Manchester
- John Smith
+ John Smith, University of Manchester

 # Introduction
 I am master of engineering.
 I am working at R&D department in a small company related to Fire alarm systems